Subsea Emergency Safety Valve Critical SCM Control System

 The Ninian Central Platform (NCP) is located in the Central North Sea approximately 240 miles North East of Aberdeen and has been on-stream since 1982.
 Production from the Ninian and surrounding fields is processed by the NCP, prior to transportation via the 36” pipeline to the Sullom Voe processing facility on the UK Shetland islands.

-CNR International’s requirement was for a single field proven Artemis SCM with internal dual redundant SEMs to replace the existing two (2) off GEC SCMs; thus minimising system complexity.
+Our client’s requirement was for a single field proven Artemis SCM with internal dual redundant SEMs to replace the existing two (2) off GEC SCMs; thus minimising system complexity.
 The solution was to provide additional instrumentation such as flowmeters in the hydraulic flow paths so that swept volumes of the SSIV actuators could be recorded to verify ‘open’ and ‘close’ status of existing SSIVs; due to uncertainty of existing status indicators.

 The Proserv MCS provides redundant power and communications which integrates into the existing Ninian Central Platform DCS system.
 The existing umbilical suffered from low insulation resistance and this has been addressed by the provision of a new 500m umbilical and UTA, restoring full system redundancy and availability for the life of the system.